koronkowy/koronkowy/README.md

 -   Email Detection Engineering & Threat Hunting Workshop led by [Sublime Security](https://sublime.security/) founder/CEO Josh Kamdjou and Alfie Champion, Co-founder of [delivr.to](https://delivr.to/).
 Participated in this workshop ahead of BSides Las Vegas 2023 and DEFCON 31 to offer feedback and test the training labs.

+-   Applied Physical Attacks on Embedded Systems, Introductory Version (at Portland OWASP Training Day 2018) by [Joe FitzPatrick]

+-   [OWASP Amass](https://github.com/OWASP/Amass): Discovering Your Exposure on the Internet (at Portland OWASP Training Day 2019) by [Jeff Foley](https://twitter.com/jeff_foley).

--   [The Linux Foundation](https://www.linuxfoundation.org/) - Open Source Introduction (LFC202) - Completed Dec 2021.
+-   [The Linux Foundation](https://www.linuxfoundation.org/) - Open Source Introduction (LFC202), Completed, December, 2021.

 -   Japanese Conversation: Level 1, (at Portland Community College) by Tsukumo Barrett.
-CRN: 12499, Winter 2020
+CRN: 12499, Winter, 2020

 -   Japanese Conversation: Level 2, (at Portland Community College) by Miyoko Fuse.
 Spring, 2021

--   [OWASP Amass](https://github.com/OWASP/Amass): Discovering Your Exposure on the Internet (at Portland OWASP Training Day 2019) by [Jeff Foley](https://twitter.com/jeff_foley).

 Past Employment / Internships / Works / Projects
 ================================================

 -   [GreyNoise, Intelligence](https://www.greynoise.io/): I was one of the friendly Sales Engineers enabling sales to happen from a engineering perspective including in-depth demos, proof of value (POV) engagements, and creating content that documents and reflects on all the integrations and great things you can do with GreyNoise.
-I’m was a frequent contributor to marketing content, educational content, product documentation, and participated in/around conference and event coordination.
+I was a frequent contributor to marketing content, educational content, product documentation, and participated in/around conference and event coordination.

 -   [Atredis Partners](https://www.atredis.com/): At Atredis, an attack research and penetration testing consultancy firm, my day job was being the lovely on-staff tech editor / tech writer.
 Due to the nature of my work, much of it fell under heavy non-disclosure.
 But there’s some fun public work that’s listed in the publications section here.
 My job also involved working as part of the Client Operations team in part of the sales engineering / scoping side of things, social media management including working on blog posts, being passionate about our vulnerability disclosure process, and wearing some other hats.